Asabeneh/30-Days-Of-HTML/readme.md

   <td>Finland</td>
   </tr>
 </table>

-However, HTML table has thead, tbody and tfooter.
+However, HTML table has _thead_, \*tbody and tfooter.
 Let us add thead and tbody to the above code.
 In addition, we can use th in the table head instead to td to make the table heading bold.

 ```html
 <table>